lukelovekin/portfolio-docs/docs/README.md

 =========

 R4	Create a responsive layout for each page using HTML and CSS utilising Flexbox and/or CSS Grid to produce a responsive layout that:
 - will display all components at desktop, mobile, and tablet viewport widths
 - includes a navigation bar and/or header/sidebar
 All components should:
 - use valid HTML5 elements
-                                                                                                                                        - use semantic HTML elements and attributes to add meaning and accessibility
+- use semantic HTML elements and attributes to add meaning and accessibility 14
-                                                                                                                                        14

 ===========

-            R5	Utilise source control to track the development of the project and to provide different THREE versions of the site on different branches.
-The three different versions of the site can have slight cosmetic differences such as:
+R5	Utilise source control to track tdevelopment of the project and to providifferent THREE versions of the site different branches.
+The three differeversions of the site can have slight cosmetdifferences such as:
-            - a different colour theme or styles for a component(s)
+- a different colour theme or styles forcomponent(s)
 - a different font(s)
 - a different layout

-            Deploy the application to an online platform to make it publicly accessible 6
+Deploy the application to an online platform make it publicly accessible 6

 ==========

 R6	Implement Subresource Integrity (SRI) to enable browsers to verify that resources they fetch are delivered without unexpected manipulation.6